Suspected Object Matters: Rethinking Model's Prediction for One-stage Visual Grounding: Conclusions

 \section{Conclusions}

-In this paper, we focused on the relation modeling of suspected objects in the one-stage visual grounding and proposed a Suspected Object Graph (SOG).
-By adaptively selecting suspected objects as nodes during training, our SOG could filter cluttered background and focus on discriminating the target objects from multiple suspected ones.
-Besides, to deal with the wrong suspected object selection problem, we designed two strategies, Keyword-aware Node Representation (KNR) and Exploration by Random Connection (ERC).
-With the help of our proposed KNR and ERC, the selected nodes of SOG could gradually evolve and finally converge to the correct object with training proceeds.
-Extensive experimental results proved the effectiveness of our proposed method.
+In this paper, we focused on the relation modeling of suspected objects in the one-stage visual grounding and proposed a Suspected Object Transformation (SOT) module.
+By adaptively selecting suspected objects and modulating them with Keyword-Aware Discrimination (KAD) and Exploration by Random Connection (ERC) mechanisms during training, our SOT could filter cluttered backgrounds and focus on discriminating the target objects from multiple suspected ones.